rknightuk/rknight.me/src/posts/blog/2022/2022-12-16-chatcgt-and-mysql-database-schemas.md

   - Development
 ---

+> [!NOTE] Note
+> At the time of writing this, I had no idea this was all built on stolen art from everyone on the planet.
+Fuck OpenAI, Perplexity, and everyone else in this space.

 [ChatGPT](https://chat.openai.com/chat) is wild.
 I entered "_Describe a mysql database schema for tracking the owned books of multiple people_" and it came back with the queries to write the tables including foreign keys:

 ```sql